openhie/instant-v2/v2/cli/README.md

 - Support for multiple env files
 - Support for predefined profiles to load in when performing a package action
 - Generate a new project prompt
+- Generate a new package prompt
+- Autocomplete/Autosuggestions based off the config file